-PanAust is committed to the underlying principles of the VPs and looks forward to contributing further to the VPI into 2023 and beyond.
-This was demonstrated through attendance at the London Plenary and associated meetings in 2023, and other opportunities that present for engagement, in countries in which PanAust has an on the ground presence.
-In late 2023 PanAust started initial discussions with the Papua New Guinea Chamber of Resource and Energy (PNG CORE) on the potential participation in and advocacy for an in country working group of VPI members to discuss issues and approaches for implementation of the Voluntary Principles on the ground.
+PanAust is committed to the underlying principles of the VPs and looks forward to contributing further to the VPI in the coming years.
+This was demonstrated through attendance at the annual plenary and associated meetings held in Washington D.C, in 2024, and other opportunities that present for engagement, in countries in which PanAust has an on the ground presence.
+Throughout 2024 PanAust held discussions with the VPI and the Papua New Guinea Chamber of Resource and Energy (PNG CORE) on the potential participation in and advocacy for an in country working group of VPI members to discuss issues and approaches for implementation of the Voluntary Principles on the ground.